 The exact amount of spousal support will be the number you and your spouse agree upon or it will be determined by a North Carolina court that considers a wide range of factors, including:

 Alimony is paid by the “supporting spouse” and received by the “dependent spouse.”
-At Kenny & Lowry, we work with both supporting and dependent spouses to reach a fair alimony arrangement that reflects your interests.
+At Kenny & Lowry, P.L.L.C., we work with both supporting and dependent spouses to reach a fair alimony arrangement that reflects your interests.
 We will help you prepare a thorough financial affidavit so that your needs are fairly and accurately presented when a determination is made.